 The situation, however, grows more complex.
 A landing page for a product will perform better if the customer is already familiar with your product or at least your brand.
 So, the function of your PDP is to boost search engine visibility and showcase your range of products.
 A well-performing PDP feeds directly into optimizing the performance of your landing page designed for a product.

 Making the best product landing page for your campaign is dependent on context.
-There are three main types of product landing page designs:
+There are three main types of product landing page designs for inspiration:

 SaaS product landing pages are product landing pages that focus on selling software.
 Many software companies have one main product, which can then be upgraded with different plug-ins.
 This makes using a landing page for a product relatively simple.